nytimes/presidential-precinct-map-2024/README.md

 - In Arkansas, precinct results for Phillips County could not be joined to geographic shapes.
 - The 2020 election results for New York were provided by [Benjamin J. Rosenblatt](https://www.benjrosenblatt.com).

-## Data structure and usage guide
+## Data dictionary

-Each precinct has the following properties:
+Each precinct in the data has the following properties:

 - `state`: state postal abbreviation
 - `GEOID`: unique identifier for the precinct, formed from the five-digit county F.I.P.S. code followed by the precinct name/ID (e.g., 30003-08 or 39091-WEST MANSFIELD)